Skip to main content

 Dr Susan Cottam

-Dame Teresa Graham FCA DBE
+Dame Teresa Graham

-Teresa joined the Newcastle upon Tyne office of PWC as a student accountant and many years later was honoured with an honorary Fellowship.
-In 1986, she was seconded to the UK Government’s Enterprise and Deregulation Unit reporting directly to Lord Young, the Secretary of State for Employment and then Trade and Industry.
-In 1988 she was appointed to the Government’s Deregulation Advisory Panel and served through two decades of administrations, most notably as Deputy Chair.
+Teresa joined the Newcastle upon Tyne office of PWC as a student accountant and, many years later, was honoured with an honorary fellowship.
+In 1986, she was seconded to the UK Government’s Enterprise and Deregulation Unit, reporting directly to Lord Young, the Secretary of State for Employment, and then Trade and Industry.
+In 1988, she was appointed to the Government’s Deregulation Advisory Panel and served through two decades of administrations, most notably as deputy chair.

 Richard Spence

-Suzanne Thomas DHC, MRes
+Suzanne Thomas

 Dr Sam Thompson

-Now a full-time clinician, Sam regularly provides supervision, consultation and training to mental health professionals and others.
 In addition to his work with The Listening Place, he is also a member of the British Red Cross / Foreign Office Psychosocial Support Team, responding to international emergencies involving British nationals.

 Professor Peter Tyrer